AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/salesforce-marketing-cloud.md

 For more information about getting started, refer to this [[!DNL Salesforce Marketing Cloud] document](https://developer.salesforce.com/docs/atlas.en-us.mc-apis.meta/mc-apis/authentication.htm).

-### Using Platform APIs

-For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../../../landing/api-guide.md).

 ## Create a base connection

 A base connection retains information between your source and Platform, including your source's authentication credentials, the current state of the connection, and your unique base connection ID.
 The base connection ID allows you to explore and navigate files from within your source and identify the specific items that you want to ingest, including information regarding their data types and formats.

-To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL Salesforce Marketing Cloud] authentication credentials as part of the request parameters.
+To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL Salesforce Marketing Cloud] authentication credentials as part of the request body.

 **API format**